 Later, on a wrestling game, Troy hung out at a wrestling show’s TV taping every month, talking to wrestlers and getting their stories.
 For a music game, he attended tons of concerts and filmed around 50 hours of interviews with rock stars to capture their stories.
 For other titles, he got to use motion capture to recreate actors’ performances and real-life movements.

 Troy’s even worked with a few of his personal heroes, including Screenwriter and Director John Milius (Conan, Apocalypse Now), and legendary artist Syd Mead (Blade Runner, Tron, Aliens) who did the concept art for one of Troy’s early projects.

-Downtown Cityscape / Blade Runner (1981) by Syd Mead who created concept art for film and games
+Downtown Cityscape / Blade Runner (1981) by Syd Mead who created concept art for many famous film and games

 “It’s an incredible experience working with your heroes.
 You learn so much spending days, weeks and months with these guys.
 You see why they’re so amazing and hopefully learn a thing or three from them.”

 Dunniway says that even though working in the industry has become more nuanced over the years, he’s still having fun making video games for a living, even after almost 3 decades.